LucasJJulien/definitive-opensource/README.md

 ## Why another list?
 There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them including many long-deprecated apps, cluttered with smaller projects on the verge of extinction, or missing a lot of modern open source projects.

 This list aims to be highly curated including only the best open source projects.
-This is, to some extent guaged with popularity.
+This is, to some extent, guaged with popularity.
 Only projects with over 5000 stars are generally included, however there can be exceptions.
 There's plenty of extraordinary projects with just a couple thousand stars.
 Guaging the quality of software based on popularity alone is not the best way, I do admit, but to keep this list functioning at scale it is the most reliable method.

 ## Contents